 Baby Boomers on the Internet

-The internet may seem like the hip place where all the "young 'uns" hang out, but about 33 percent of Internet users are Baby Boomers, and some are online more than they're watching TV.
-Seventy-eight percent of Boomers are online and 71 percent of them are on social media, with a preference for Facebook over other platforms.
-They also love YouTube (The Huffington Post).
+The internet may seem like the hip place where all the "young 'uns" hang out, but about 33 percent of internet users are Baby Boomers, and some are online more than they're watching TV.
+Seventy-eight percent of Boomers are online and 71 percent of them are on social media, with a preference for Facebook over other platforms, while sharing a love for Youtube.

 How Boomers Spend Their Money